By Joy Johnston

 Lower alcohol beverages:

 Haus: This stylish brand makes a line of wine-based apéritifs, complex in flavor but lower in alcohol than traditional cocktails.
 I tried the Bitter Clove flavor, which had characteristics of a whiskey-based cocktail.
+I also enjoyed the Spiced Cherry variety.
 Haus, at 18 percent ABV, can be consumed with or without mixers.
 I enjoyed it both on the rocks and with tonic water.
+You can try it with sparkling water as well.
 This flavor is a great sipper for fall and winter, but Haus has several other flavors to choose from.
 Haus is an online retailer and can be sold wherever wine can be shipped.
 Get a discount using my code.

 Wilderness Road: Produced by Scout & Cellar, it is referred to as the "world's first mixable."
 Made from wine grapes, it is a lower-alcohol alternative to liquor.
 At 19.5 percent ABV, it's about half the alcohol content of traditional liquor brands.
 The clean, light tasting beverage is meant to be mixed, and can be enjoyed with seltzer, soda, fruit juices or tonic water.
 I especially enjoyed it with lemon and tonic water.
 Wilderness Road comes in two flavors and can be purchased on the Scout & Cellar website.